ton-community/tutorials/02-contract/index.md

 ---
 network:mainnet
 ---
+If you have network connectivity issues and get errors like backend nodes unhealthy or timeouts, please join the [Telegram support chat](https://t.me/TONAccessSupport) for TON access to get assistance.
+A common mistake is trying to use a wallet contract that isn't deployed or funded.
+This can happen if you're setting the wrong wallet version.
+As explained in the previous tutorial, check your wallet address in an [explorer](https://tonscan.org) and if your wallet has a different version from "wallet v4 r2" you will need to modify slightly the code above.
+Let's say for example that your version is "wallet v3 r2", then replace `WalletContractV4` with `WalletContractV3R2`.

 The script will print the newly deployed contract address - mine is `EQBYLTm4nsvoqJRvs_L-IGNKwWs5RKe19HBK_lFadf19FUfb`.
 You can open your address in an [explorer](https://tonscan.org) to verify that the deploy went smoothly.
 This is what it should look like:

 ---